2023 Most Popular Online Bachelor's Degree Trade Schools in Vermont

 Learn more about these popular schools with online programs:

 Our 2023 rankings named Champlain College the most popular school in Vermont for trade school students working on their bachelor’s degree.
-Champlain College is a small private not-for-profit school located in Burlington, Vermont that handed out 739 bachelor’s degrees in 2021-2022.
+Champlain is a private not-for-profit institution located in Burlington, Vermont.
+The school has a small population, and it awarded 739 bachelor’s degrees in 2021-2022.

 In 2020-2021 about 41% of the undergraduate students at the school chose to take one or more online courses.